Zurki/solitair-punk-edition/DEPLOYMENT.md

 So you're using COOLIFY?
 FINE, WE'LL HOLD YOUR HAND:

-1. WE'VE ALREADY CHANGED THE PORT TO `4269:3000` BECAUSE YOUR SERVER IS TOO WEAK TO HANDLE OUR DEFAULT PORTS
+1. WE'VE CONFIGURED THE APP TO RUN ON PORT 4269 BOTH INTERNALLY AND EXTERNALLY BECAUSE WE'RE CONSISTENT ANARCHISTS

 2. CLONE THIS REPO INTO YOUR COOLIFY INSTANCE:
 ```bash